Light Thickens

 Light Thickens is a detective novel by Ngaio Marsh; it is the thirty-second, and final, novel to feature Roderick Alleyn, and was first published in 1982.
 The plot concerns the murder of the lead actor in a production of Macbeth in London, and the novel takes its title from a line in the play.

-A number of characters in the book appeared previously in Marsh's novel Death at the Dolphin.
+Dedication

 The novel is dedicated to the actors James Laurenson and Helen Thomas who had played Macbeth and Lady Macbeth, respectively, in the author's 1962 production of the play, which she had previously directed, also for The Canterbury University Players, in 1946.
+Laurenson is one of the three actors whom Bruce Harding suggests as models for the book's character Peregrine Jay, a New Zealander who has found theatrical success in England.

+Development

+Marsh mentioned the embryonic novel in the 1981 edition of her autobiography, Black Beech and Honeydew: "I have often dallied with the notion of writing a book about a company rehearsing Macbeth, which, as every actor knows, is thought to be an unlucky play.
+I have not found it so and do not subscribe to the superstition.
+It would be satisfactory to bring the two major interests of my life together for, as it were, a final fling and the actor's response to the situation as it develops could be an intriguing ingredient."

-The subject was close to the author's heart.
-In 1981, she wrote to her close friends Maureen (née Rhodes) and John Balfour that the novel had been in her mind for a long time, was "hell" to write and would, she thought, appeal to theatre people rather than to her usual fans.
+Regarding the title, Marsh prevailed over her publishers, who wanted to call the novel The Scots Play.
+Its subject was close to the author's heart.
+In 1981, she wrote to her close friend John Balfour that the novel had been in her mind for a long time, was "hell" to write and would, she thought, appeal to theatre people rather than to her usual fans.
 Her characteristic modesty proved wrong, as the novel sold extremely well, receiving especially favourable reviews in the US.
 Her biographer describes the novel as effectively Ngaio Marsh's third production of the play.